Bonis98/Distributed-query/README.md

 ### subjects.csv
 This is the file modeling the subjects involved in query computation with its authorizations, structured as follows:
 - **subject**: Name of the subject
+- **comp_price**: computational price of the subject
+- **transfer_price**: transfer price of the subject

+Parsing of [subjects.csv](CSV_data/subjects.csv) produces the following subjects:
+- U with computational price 1 and transfer price 1
+- X with computational price 2 and transfer price 2
+- Y with computational price 3 and transfer price 3
+- Z with computational price 4 and transfer price 4
+- F with computational price 5 and transfer price 6
+- C with computational price 6 and transfer price 7

+<a id='authorizations'></a>
+### authorizations.csv
+This is the file modeling the authorizations involved in query computation, structured as follows:
+- **subject**: Name of the subject (already specified in [subjects.csv](CSV_data/subjects.csv))
 - **plain**: Attributes for which the subject is authorized to view in plaintext form
 - **enc**: Attributes for which the subject is authorized to view in encrypted form
-- **comp_price**: computational price of the subject
-- **transfer_price**: transfer price of the subject

-Parsing of [subjects.csv](CSV_data/subjects.csv) produces the following output:
+Parsing of [authorizations.csv](CSV_data/authorizations.csv) produces the following authorizations:
-- [NCPSJI,-]&#8594;U with computational price 1 and transfer price 1
+- [NCPSJI,-]&#8594;U
-- [PC,NSJI]&#8594;X with computational price 2 and transfer price 2
+- [PC,NSJI]&#8594;X
-- [DPJI,CNS]&#8594;Y with computational price 3 and transfer price 3
+- [DPJI,CNS]&#8594;Y
-- [NCS,PJI]&#8594;Z with computational price 4 and transfer price 4
+- [NCS,PJI]&#8594;Z
-- [-,NDPCJI]&#8594;F with computational price 5 and transfer price 6
+- [-,NDPCJI]&#8594;F
-- [-,NCSJI]&#8594;C with computational price 6 and transfer price 7
+- [-,NCSJI]&#8594;C

 [back](#top)